 People cook with Coca-Cola and use the bottles for decoration?

 At least that’s the message the beverage maker conveys in its Thanksgiving campaign on Pinterest.

-In a truly resourceful example of squeaking every last bit of marketing value out of your product, Coca-Cola prompts fans to make sweet potatoes, butternut squash and more.
-Children can also turn each bottle into a colorful turkey.
+In a truly resourceful example of squeaking every last bit of marketing value out of your product, Coca-Cola prompts fans and children to turn each bottle into a colorful turkey.
 And the company ensures its product placement is perfect for each pin.

 Why It Works

 Whereas some of the companies on this list are explicitly food brands with close ties to Thanksgiving, Coca-Cola isn’t really.
 That doesn’t stop the carbonated soft drink manufacturer from elbowing its way into the Thanksgiving cheer.